 Windows Defender Exploit Guard

 Don’t run away from this because it’s derived from host-based intrusion prevention (HIPS) technology.
-These are special purpose HIPS rules designed to suppress about a dozen different classes of endpoint attacks.
+These are special-purpose HIPS rules designed to suppress about a dozen different classes of endpoint attacks.
 Like many Microsoft endpoint protection capabilities, there are about five different tools that can activate and configure these.
 Whether you go with this tool or alternatives, attack surface reduction capabilities are critical, especially if one’s operations depend on hit-or-miss “detection” technologies.

 Microsoft is Microsoft's greatest obstacle to enterprise adoption of its EPP.
 Just knowing what its EPP consists of is challenging.
 Enterprise Sec-Ops people are typically out of the loop from what the IT-Ops people have licensed (and sometimes activated) from Microsoft.
 Pricing is premium for what is perceived as less valuable than from pure-play security vendors.
 Supporting Linux and MacOS does not make-up for not supporting Microsoft OS's older than Windows 10.
 And, most enterprises are already struggling to realize the value from torrents of endpoint data with too few qualified specialists to harvest it.
 Why should they believe Microsoft's would be easier?
-Our next blog on Microsoft will delve into how AppGuard differs and complements their EPP.
+Our next blog on Microsoft will delve into how AppGuard differs and complements its EPP.